teras/stormify/docs/src/Usage.md

     val byField = order.details<OrderItem>("parentOrder")
     ```

+!!! info
     The parent class must have exactly one primary key.
-If `propertyName` is not specified, Stormify finds the field
+If `propertyName` is not specified, Stormify finds
-in the details class whose type matches the parent class.
-If multiple fields match, or none matches, a
+    the field in the details class whose type matches the parent class.
+If multiple fields match, or none
-`QueryException` is thrown.
+    matches, a `QueryException` is thrown.